STRML/react-localstorage/README.md

 Server Rendering
 ----------------

-`LocalStorageMixin` will call `setState` on `componentDidMount`, so it will not break server rendering checksums.
+`withLocalStorage` will call `setState` on `componentDidMount`, so it will not break server rendering checksums.
 This is new as of `0.2.0`.